 National Apprenticeship Week is a nationwide celebration to showcase the opportunities that Registered Apprenticeships offer for Americans to develop workplace experience and skills that employers value.
-In honor of the 8th Anniversary of the National Apprenticeship Act, the U.S. Department of Labor is hosting the 8th Annual National Apprenticeship Week (NAW)!
-This year’s NAW will take place November 14-20, 2022, at hundreds of events across the country.
+In honor of the 9th Anniversary of the National Apprenticeship Act, the U.S. Department of Labor is hosting National Apprenticeship Week (NAW)!
+This year’s NAW will take place November 13-19, 2023, at hundreds of events across the country.

 During National Apprenticeship Week, the U.S. Department of Labor will highlight key themes: